eddiechu/Terminal-SIEM/Terminal SIEM - Cheat Sheet - 4. Threat hunting.md

 ```
 `xargs -P 0 ...` run in multiple processes utilize all processors \
 `parallel -j 0 ...` run in multiple processes utilize all processors

+you can have user, process, target IP and more combination tracking

 <br />
 <br />